sowmya1283/hangman_python/README.md

 ![Screenshot of Instructions](assets/images/instructions.png)

 * The Instructions section of a Hangman game provides players with the necessary information on how to play, the game’s rules.

-Objective of the game and instructions as follows.
+Objective of the game and instructions as follows:

 * The goal of Hangman is to guess a hidden word by suggesting letters, one at a time.
 * The computer will randomly select a word from the list.
 * You have to guess the word by entering a letter.